rscastro/crime-reporter/README.md

 ## Usage

-> For development, run node (or nodemon) "server.js" to begin running the server.
+- For development, run node (or nodemon) "server.js" to begin running the server.
 From there, it is a good idea to run "webpack --watch" while making changes to the client-side (React.js) code, so that it re-compiles as changes are saved.
 If you opt not to run "webpack --watch", you will still need to run "webpack" at least once, the first time, to compile the JavaScript into a file that will be called "bundle.js".

+> You will also need to have Mongo installed.
+Mongod needs to be running locally.
+Alternatively, a MongoLab account

 ## Requirements